You will pay in-state/in province tuition/fees directly to your host campus.

 MSUM combines a strong liberal arts foundation with innovation.
 Students get hands-on experience by collaborating with faculty on research and creative projects.
 Classes are taught by professors, not TAs, and many lead their fields in research.
 Unique facilities include a planetarium, outdoor science center, electronic music lab, comprehensive arts center, radio & TV station and new Wellness Center.
 Nationally accredited in Business, School Psychology Specialist program, music, art, chemistry, SLHS, education and social work.

 Campus Location - Minnesota State University Moorhead's campus is on 119 acres in the middle of Moorhead, MN, on the western side of the state.
-We are bordered on the west by the Red River of the North the city of Fargo, ND.
+We are bordered on the west by the Red River of the North and adjacent to the city of Fargo, ND.
 Moorhead/Fargo also houses an American Association baseball team and a USHL hockey team.

 Anthropology: Anthropology, Archaeology

-Area Studies: Afro-American Studies, American Multicultural Studies, American Studies, Chicano/Mexican American Studies, East Asian Literature/Studies, Gerontology, International Studies
+Area Studies: Afro-American Studies, American Multicultural Studies, American Studies, Chicano/Mexican American Studies, East Asian Literature/Studies, Gerontology, International Studies, Native American Studies

 Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Drawing, Graphic Design, Painting, Photography, Printmaking, Sculpture